patriciaporter86/gomoment.github.io/docs/Staff-Console.md

 ###**_What is the Staff Console?_**

-The Staff Console is where you can see all of your guests and their conversation history.
+The Staff Console is the primary access point to view all guest details, open requests, sentiment, and conversations.
+You will always be directed to the [CHECKED IN](./Staff-Console/#checked-in) tab first because this is where you’ll find your current in-house guests.
 Please use the links on the left or click on areas in the image below to learn more about the Staff Console.

 ![](./img/staffconsolemap.png)

 ###**_Getting To The Console_**

-1) Log in as a non admin and see all the hotels your account is associated with.
+1) Log in and see all the hotels your account is associated with.

 ![](./img/agent-root.png)